Hareesh108/compiler-workshop-v1/README.md

 ## Language Features

-The compiler supports a small subset of JavaScript:
+The compiler supports a small subset of JavaScript with TypeScript-like type annotations:

 - Variable declarations with `const`
 - Arrow functions with single and multiple parameters